OpenNTI/nti.docs.platform.enduser/releases/2020releases.rst

 .. image:: images/mentionsdefaultshare.png

-To keep the note private, remove the default sharing option.
+To keep the note private (just for you), remove the default sharing option.

 .. image:: images/mentionsprivateshare.png

-To keep the note public, but also notify certain individuals, keep the defaulting sharing option AND mention specific people, lists, or groups.
+To keep the note public, but also notify certain individuals, keep the default sharing option AND mention specific people, lists, or groups.

 .. image:: images/mentionspubmention1.png